Egor4ik325/redirink/README.md

 5. VS Code Server should forward port 1234 (over SSH)
 6. VS Code client should forward port 1234 for localhost over HTTP
 7. Firefox should be connected to http://localhost:1234 with Host: localhost

+## Telegram bot

+Redirink telegram bot will provide functionality to:

+- welcome and help information (about commands)
+- auto-authenticate using Telegram username
+- create, list, update and delete links
+- view insights

+Additionally:

+- render insights charts (send images)

+Features:

+- to interact with Telegram bot api 3rd-party library will be used (instead of hand-crafted)
+- bot will process all Telegram requests (queried updated) synchronously (neither asynchronously which will require asynchronous API client nor using task queue)